 - Virginia Woolf and the Russian Point of View.
 New York: Palgrave Macmillan, 2009.

-Area of Expertise: Women in fiction; gender issues; feminist issues and feminist literary criticism; modern and contemporary fiction; women writers, including Virginia Woolf, Doris Lessing, Shirley Jackson, Margaret Atwood, Margaret Drabble, Toni Morrison, and Barbara Kingsolver
+Women in fiction; gender issues; feminist literary criticism; modern and contemporary fiction; women writers, including Virginia Woolf, Doris Lessing, Shirley Jackson, Margaret Atwood, Margaret Drabble, Toni Morrison, and Barbara Kingsolver

-Additional Information: Roberta Rubenstein is the author of four critical studies of modern and contemporary women writers, including, most recently, Virginia Woolf and the Russian Point of View (Palgrave Macmillan, 2009).
-She is coeditor of Worlds of Fiction, an international short story anthology (Prentice-Hall, 2001), as well as author of Reminiscences of Leonard Woolf (Cecil Woolf Publishers, 2005).
-She was named American University's Scholar Teacher of the Year in 1994 and won the MLA Florence Howe Award for Feminist Scholarship in 1999.
+Roberta Rubenstein has published six critical studies of modern and contemporary women writers, including, most recently, Virginia Woolf and the Russian Point of View (Palgrave Macmillan, 2009), Literary Half-Lives: Doris Lessing, Clancy Sigal, and Roman à Clef (Palgrave Macmillan, 2014), and Doris Lessing's The Golden Notebook After Fifty (a collection of essays co-edited with Alice Ridout and Sandra Singer; Palgrave Macmillan, 2015).
+Her Reminiscences of Leonard Woolf (Cecil Woolf Publishers, 2005) traces her friendship with Virginia Woolf's husband.
+She was named American University's Scholar Teacher of the Year in 1994 and recipient of the MLA Florence Howe Award for Feminist Scholarship in 1999.